vfmd/vfmd-spec/specification.md

         string formed by concatenating the string `mailto:` with the _auto-link email_ be called as _auto-link email url_
-     3. The output shall have a link with the link url set as _auto-link email url_ and the link text content set as _auto-link email_
+     3. The output shall have a link with the link url set as _auto-link email url_ and the link text content set as _auto-link email_.
+        For HTML output, the link url and the link text should be [attribute-value-escaped].
      4. The [consumed-character-count] is set to the length of the _auto-link tag_